syncfusion-content/wpf-docs/wpf/DockingManager/Styling-and-Templates.md

 ### TopDragProvider

-To dock the DockingManager at the top, the TopDragProvider is used and it can be customized using the `TopDragProviderTemplate` with the TargetType as ContentControl.
+To dock the DockWindow at top, the TopDragProvider is used.
+It can be customized using the `TopDragProviderTemplate` with the TargetType as ContentControl.

 {% highlight xaml %}